MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 - Investigate suspicious activities, using clear, actionable incident information
 - Respond to attacks, using automatic response to compromised identities.
 For more information, see [What is Microsoft Defender for Identity?](/defender-for-identity/what-is)

-Defender for Identity protects your on-premises Active Directory Domain Services (AD DS) user accounts and user accounts synchronized to your Microsoft Entra ID tenant.
+Defender for Identity protects your on-premises AD DS user accounts and user accounts synchronized to your Microsoft Entra ID tenant.
 To protect an environment made up of only Microsoft Entra user accounts, see [Microsoft Entra ID Protection](/azure/active-directory/identity-protection/overview-identity-protection).

 The following diagram illustrates the architecture for Defender for Identity.